The Hamlyn Book of Horror and S.F. Movie Lists

 The Hamlyn Book of Horror and S.F.
-Movie Lists is a book written by Roy Pickard and published in 1983.
+Movie Lists is a book written by Roy Pickard and published by Hamlyn in 1983.
+It is a book of trivia about horror and science fiction films.

-Contents

-The Hamlyn Book of Horror and S.F.
-Movie Lists is a book about horror and science fiction films.

 Reception

 Dave Langford reviewed The Hamlyn Book of Horror and S.F.
 Movie Lists for White Dwarf #50, and stated that "Good if you want to know about scenes cut from famous films, or 40 movie versions of Dracula, or King Kong's inside leg measurement: not exhaustive, but wide-ranging stuff."

 Colin Greenland reviewed The Hamlyn Book of Horror and S.F.
 Movie Lists for Imagine magazine, and stated that "Amaze family and friends.
 Become absolutely insufferable."